GenomicsAotearoa/IndigiDataAotearoa-IntroToShell/docs/2-intro2shellcommands.md

     Typing out file or directory names can waste a lot of time and it’s easy to make typing mistakes.
 Instead we can use tab complete as a shortcut.
 When you start typing out the name of a directory or file, then hit the <KBD>Tab</KBD> key, the shell will try to fill in the rest of the directory or file name.

-    !!! terminal-2 "Return to your home directory:"
+    !!! terminal-2 "Return to your home directory and navigate back to `sample-data` with the help of <KBD>Tab</KBD>:"

         ```bash
         cd